balena-io-experimental/text2speech/README.md

 # Resin.io -- Simple text-to-speech demo

+### NOTE this is a forked version of [original text2speech](https://github.com/resin-io/text2speech).
+This fork uses Dockerfile.template instead of resin.io's auto generated dockerfile for caching purposes.

 ## How it works

 This demo uses Google's Text-To-Speech endpoint to get an MP3 audio stream of the supplied text.